A City Guide To Malaga, Spain

 Malaga Weather February

 Regarding Malaga temperature, February is similar to January.
-With average temperature varying between 9.8°C (49.6°F) and 14.8°C (58.6°F), making it usually the coldest month of the year.
+With an average temperature varying between 9.8°C (49.6°F) and 14.8°C (58.6°F), making it usually the coldest month of the year.
 The water temperature is also slightly cooler averaging 14°C (57.2°F).
 Considering Malaga Spain weather, February has less than 80mm of precipitation, making it an ideal month to visit for those who don’t like heat and crowds.

 Malaga Spain Weather March